avcimehmet/DevOps/projects/505-microservices-ci-cd-pipeline/README.md

 git checkout feature/msp-10
 ```

-* Create a folder for Selenium jobs with the name of `selenium-jobs`.
+* Create a folder for Selenium jobs with the name of `selenium-jobs` under under `petclinic-microservices-with-db` folder.

 ``` bash
 mkdir selenium-jobs